 Having to prove your identity will be one of the first things you will need to do when applying for opening a bank account, usually this will be in the form of providing valid proof of address in the UK.

-Other documents needed to prove your ID may need to be provided as well which include your passport, driving licence, or documents validating rental/ownership of a property.
+Other documents needed to prove your ID may need to be provided as well which include your passport, driving license, or documents validating rental/ownership of a property.

 Proving your address is an important security measure that banks have to perform for each individual that is opening an account.